 Strategic Control Operational Control

 1. Aim

 The main aim of strategic control is The main aim of operational control is

-continuously questioning of the basic allocation and use of organizational resources
+continuously questioning of the basic allocation and use of organizational

 direction of strategy.
-Its aim is find out
+Its aim is find out resources

-whether or not strategy is being implemented
+whether or not strategy is being

-properly
+implemented properly

-2. Environment It is concerned with internal as well as It considers only the internal environment. external environmental factors.
-3. Techniques used The main techniques involved are The main techniques involved are budgets, environmental scanning, information Schedules, inventory control and MBO. gathering, questioning and review.
-4. Time period The strategic control considers long-term The operational control is only for short impact of strategy on the organization. period say maximum for 1 year.
-5. Exercise control The strategic control is exercised only by top The operational control is exercised by top management management through the middle level management and lower level management.
-6. Database The database for strategic control is both The database for operational control is mostly historical and future oriented historical in nature.
-7. Main concern The main concern of strategic control is The operational control is concerned with pushing the company in the correct future the actions as it is based on plans, standards direction. and procedures.
-8. Flexibility The strategic control is flexible in nature, Operational control lacks flexibility as those depending upon the situation. whose implement operational control have to strictly follow the structured pattern of control.
+2. Environment

+It is concerned with internal as well as It considers only the internal

+external environmental factors. environment.

+3. Techniques used

+The main techniques involved are The main techniques involved are

+environmental scanning, information budgets, Schedules, inventory control

+gathering, questioning and review. and MBO.

+and WBO.

+4. Time period

+The strategic control considers long- The operational control is only for

+term impact of strategy on the short period say maximum for 1 year.

+organization.

+5. Exercise control

+The strategic control is exercised only The operational control is exercised by

+by top management top management through the middle

+level management and lower level

+management.

+6. Database

+The database for strategic control is The database for operational control is

+both historical and future oriented mostly historical in nature.

+7. Main concern

+The main concern of strategic control The operational control is concerned

+is pushing the company in the correct with the actions as it is based on plans,

+future direction. standards and procedures.

+8. Flexibility

+The strategic control is flexible in Operational control lacks flexibility as

+nature, depending upon the situation. those whose implement operational

+.
+1 0 1 control have to strictly follow the

+structured pattern of control.

+structured puttern of control.